The REAL BadBoys in Congress

 "It could probably be shown by facts and figures that there is no distinctly American criminal class except Congress" -- Mark Twain, 1894

 Now you may find all this pretty funny, or pretty pathetic, but just remember, the REAL BadBoys in Congress are the ones who steal us all blind by rewarding their big-spending corporate and labor friends who shower them with campaign contributions.
 Yeah, we're all getting screwed, no matter how upstanding or self-righteous they act.

-Inspired by Dickie and the excellent work of Satya Rangarajan, I created this website to remind good folks of the rotten apples who sometimes get elected to Congress.
+Inspired by Dickie and disgusted by the political news, I created this website to remind good folks of the rotten apples who sometimes get elected to Congress.
+What finally motivated me into action was Councilman Jones' effort to use the regulatory authority his committee held over the medical waste disposal industry to essentially profit by changing the definition of sharps container to include all hospital waste.
+Such bad behavior needs daylight shined on it.
 When Dickie Tenner allowed the domain registration of this site to expire, congressionalbadboys.com disappeared from the web.
 However, it was such an entertaining site, that when I recently bought the domain, I decided to resurrect some of the content from its archived pages.
 Dickie Tenner was obviously deeply passionate about his site, and as the new owner I didn't want all of his extensive effort to just vanish Enjoy.....

 Best (worst) line from a BadBoy: "You can teach 'em to type, but you can't teach 'em to grow tits."
 Check out the BadBoy Quote Board for other words of wisdom; and check out the Wit and Wisdom of "Good Time Charlie"

 These Honorable members have been in the news during 2007.
 Some are holdovers from the Class of 2006.
 You can check out their individual trials (literally and figuratively) and tribulations.